Azure-Samples/active-directory-dotnet-webapp-groupclaims/README.md

 ##About The Sample
 If you would like to get started immediately, skip this section and jump to *How To Run The Sample*.

 This MVC 5 web application is a simple "Task Tracker" application that allows users to create, read, update, and delete tasks.
-Within the application, access to certain functionalities is restricted to different subsets of users.
+Within the application, access to certain functionality is restricted to different subsets of users.
 For instance, not every user has the ability to create a task.

 This kind of access control or authorization is implemented using role based access control (RBAC).
 When using RBAC, an administrator grants permissions to roles, not to individual users.
 The administrator can then assign roles to different users and control who has access to what content and functionality.
 Our Task Tracker application defines four *Application Roles*:
 - Admin: Has the ability to perform all actions, as well as manage the Application Roles of other users.